seek4science/seek/tech/releases/index.md

 * Fix the available Assays shown when registering Samples that have been extracted from a Data file template.
 * Fixed Controlled Vocabulary terms being duplicated when performing edits.
 * Fix to correctly transfer Sample sharing policies from the originating Data file when extracted.
-* Fix to the page shown when starting to import a DMP
+* Fix to the page shown when starting to import a DMP.
+* Better error handing and reporting when BiVeS model comparison fails.
 * Various small Datahub and Single Page View fixes and improvements.

 For a full list, see [closed issues for 1.15.1](https://github.com/seek4science/seek/milestone/22?closed=1)